“A dream for those who are looking for peace, quiet and relaxation.” declared one holidaymaker about this holiday home on Madeira’s steep coast.

 Neighbouring holiday regions Madeira

 Holiday home for max.
-4 personsfrom USD 593for 1 weekApprox.
-85 m², 2 bedrooms, 2 bathrooms, pets not allowed, cable TV, Complete WLAN coverage, non-smoking property, beach approx. 100 m, sea/lake view
+4 personsfrom USD 476for 1 weekApprox.
+320 m², 2 bedrooms, 3 bathrooms, pets are allowed (on request), satellite TV, Internet, WLAN, washing machine, dishwasher, non-smoking property, beach approx. 5 km, parking area, sea view, lake view

 With TUI Villas, you’ll find a large selection of holiday homes and apartments throughout Europe and beyond.
 We are the operator of all the properties tagged with the TUI Smile and you will benefit from many advantages: